-18.1.10 Syslog Record Management
+18.1.12 Syslog Record Management

-By connecting this PBX to a Syslog server over a LAN, it is possible to output local alarm information (major alarms/minor alarms) to a external PC.
+By connecting this PBX to a Syslog server over a LAN, it is possible to output local alarm information (major alarms/minor alarms) to an external PC.

-• To be able to use this feature, through system programming, it is required to enable this feature, register the IP address of the Syslog server, and to select whether major/minor are sent.
+• To be able to use this feature, through system programming, it is required to enable this feature and register the IP address of the Syslog server.

-- 7.3.2 Utility-Log-Syslog - 27.3.2 Network Service-[3-2] Client Feature-Syslog
+7.3.2 Utility-Log-Syslog 27.3.2 Network Service-[3-2] Client Feature-Syslog